JadingTsunami/SLADE/README.md

 * Ability to "chop" an ellipse to create semicircles.
 Keybind for the same.
 * Apply SHIFT key when pressed to quick texture seaches.
 * Add color for sectors with "secret" special (not BOOM generalized sector compatible).
+* When building sectors, automatically add upper/lower textures if they're needed, inheriting from nearby sectors.
+* Keybind to automatically find and assign missing textures to walls.